Module pybeepop.pybeepop

 self.weather_file = weather_file

 Load a weather file.
-The file should be a .csv or comma-delimited .txt file where each row denotes: Date (MM/DD/YY), Max Temp (C), Min Temp (C), Avg Temp (C), Windspeed (m/s), Rainfall (mm), Hours of daylight (optional).
+The file should be a .csv or comma-delimited .txt file where each row denotes: Date (MM/DD/YYYY), Max Temp (C), Min Temp (C), Avg Temp (C), Windspeed (m/s), Rainfall (mm), Hours of daylight (optional).

 Args